georgia-tech-db/buzzdb-docs/docs/part1/lab3.rst

 Operations
 ~~~~~~~~~~

-The B+-Tree has two types of Nodes, LeafNodes and InnerNodes.
-The stubs for both are provided.
-They each support the following operations.
+The B+-Tree has two types of Nodes: **LeafNodes** and **InnerNodes**.
+The stubs for both are provided in the template, and you are expected to implement their methods as described below.

-1. **Lookup**: Navigate through nodes to retrieve the desired value or indicate its absence.
+**LeafNode:**
-2. **insert(const KeyT &key, uint64_t split_page)**
+1. **insert(const KeyT &key, const ValueT &value)**

-Place a new key-value pair into the appropriate position within the tree, managing node splits as needed. split_page is the ID of the new node that might need to be created and should be created by caller.
+   Inserts or updates a key-value pair in sorted order.

+2. **erase(const KeyT &key)**
-3. **Erase**: Remove a key and its associated value.
+   Removes the given key (and its associated value) from the leaf.
+   You do not need to handle rebalance or merge operations for this assignment.

+**InnerNode:**
+1. **find_child_index(const KeyT &key)**
+   Determines which child pointer should be followed for a given key using binary search.

+2. **insert(const KeyT &key, uint64_t child_page_id)**
+   Inserts a separator key and child pointer into the inner node (typically after a lower-level split).
+   If the node becomes full, it should also be split, and the separator key returned to the parent.

+The BTree class has a private method splitNode.

+**splitNode:**
+This helper function is responsible for splitting a full node (leaf or inner) and updating parent pointers accordingly.
+It should create a new node, redistribute keys (and values or child pointers), and propagate the separator key upward.
+Ensure that parent references remain consistent.
+If the parent is full, the updates could cascade toward the root.

 Structure
 ~~~~~~~~~